sharp30/Stealer-Unicorns/README.md

   *Running Proccess
   *Screenshots
   *Connected User and groups
+and writes all data into a txt file (placed in a hidden directory).

+The virus will also close 5 running process:
+  *Wireshark
+  *Fiddler
+  *tasklist
+  *taskmgr
+  *procexp

-The program also injects a dll - that change the computer background, and edit the computer registery.
+The program also injects a dll:
+  *Change the computer background
+  *Edit the Run directory in the computer registery.